Jun 19, 2025reading time icon7 min

 home iconBlogReal estate broker

-What factors influence the value of a property?
+Key factors that influence the value of a property

 Facebook iconInstagram iconlinkedIn icon

-There are many factors to consider when determining the value of a property.
-Some of them have a major impact and can affect the value of the property either positively or negatively.
+When it comes time to determine the value of a property, several factors must be considered.
+Some of these elements have a significant impact and can influence the property’s value either positively or negatively.

-Because their influence is so great, it's important to be aware of these various elements, especially when it comes to determining the optimal selling price for your property.
+Due to their importance, it’s crucial to understand these various factors, especially when determining the optimal selling price of your property.

-First and foremost, it's important to remember that there is no single value for your home.
-Real estate is not an exact science, and there is no definitive way to price a property.
+First, it’s important to understand that there is no single fixed value for your home.
+Real estate is not an exact science, and there is no definitive method to establish a property’s price.

 Interior of a house

-The region, city, area and neighborhood in which the property is located all affect its resale value.
-Homes in more remote areas, for example, tend to be less expensive than those closer to the city or in more popular suburbs.
+The region, city, area, and neighbourhood where a property is located all play a role in its resale value.
+Homes in remote areas, for instance, tend to be less expensive than those located near major cities or popular suburbs.

-Some cities are also more popular than others, driving up property values as supply tends to outstrip demand.
-There can even be significant price differences between two areas or two neighborhoods in the same city.
+Certain cities are also more sought after than others, which can drive up a property’s value due to lower inventory and higher demand.
+Significant price differences can even be observed between two neighbourhoods in the same city.

-Location is therefore one of the first criteria to be taken into account when determining the value of a property.
-In general, properties located in highly requested neighbourhoods are likely to hold their value best over time.
+For example, consider the difference in property values between the Plateau and Parc-Extension areas in Montréal.
+Location is therefore one of the primary criteria to assess when determining a property’s value.
+In general, properties located in high-demand neighbourhoods are those that will retain their value over time.

-Quiet locations with beautiful views, green spaces, easy access to shops and public transportation are usually the most sought-after.
+Quiet areas with scenic views, green spaces, and easy access to shops and public transit tend to be the most sought after.

 Type of property

 Is your home a semi-detached house?
-Single-family or multi-generational?
-Is it a plex or a condo?
+A single-family or multigenerational home?
+A multiplex or a condo?

-The type of property with which your home is associated can have a significant impact on its resale value.
-For example, single-family homes are generally more expensive than semi-detached ones, not only because they are more desirable, but also because they tend to offer more space.
+The category of your property has a strong influence on its resale value.
+For instance, single-family homes are typically more expensive than semi-detached ones, not only because they are more desirable but also because they often offer more space.

 House to sell